mozilla-spidermonkey/js-lock-and-condition/README.md

 * `Cond.ALIGN` is the required byte alignment for a condition variable
 * `Cond.NUMBYTES` is the required storage allocation for a condition variable (always divisible by Cond.ALIGN)
 * `new Cond(lock, loc)` creates an agent-local condition-variable object on the condition variable in shared memory, for a given lock.
 Here the `lock` is a `Lock` object; the condition variable must be in the same memory as the lock.
 The `lock` property of the new `Cond` object references that lock
 * `Cond.prototype.wait()` waits on a condition variable.
-The condition variable's lock must be held when calling this
+The condition variable's lock must be held when calling this.
+This method does not work on the browser's main thread; see below
 * `Cond.prototype.wakeOne()` wakes a single waiter on a condition variable.
 The condition variable's lock must be held when calling this
 * `Cond.prototype.wakeAll()` wakes all waiters on a condition variable.
 The condition variable's lock must be held when calling this
 * `Cond.prototype.serialize()` returns an Object with a field `isCondObject` that is true, and other enumerable fields.
 This Object can be transmitted eg by `postMessage`
 * `Cond.deserialize(r)` creates a `Cond` object from a serialized representation `r`

+## Locking and waiting on the browser's main thread

+Web browsers will not allow JS code running on the "main" thread of a window to block, so `Lock.prototype.lock` and `Cond.prototype.wait` cannot in general be called on the window's main thread (if you call them, they will throw exceptions).
+The main thread can still call eg `Lock.prototype.unlock`, `Cond.prototype.wakeOne`, and `Cond.prototype.wakeAll` however.

+By also loading the file `"async-lock.js"` you get access to two more methods:

+* `Lock.prototype.asyncLock` may eventually obtain the lock but will not block in the mean time.
+You `await` this on the main thread instead of calling `Lock.prototype.lock`, and when the `await` completes the lock is acquired
+* `Cond.prototype.asyncWait` may eventually receive a notification but will not block in the mean time.
+You `await` this on the main thread instead of calling `Cond.prototype.wait`, and when the `await` completes the condition variable has been notified and the lock has been re-acquired

+See [browser-async-test.html](browser-async-test.html) for some demo and test code.
+The async methods can be used in Workers as well, but have less utility there.

 ## Limitations

-Web browsers will not allow JS code running on the "main" thread of a window to block, so `Lock.prototype.lock`, `Lock.prototype.tryLock`, and `Cond.prototype.wait` cannot in general be called on the window's main thread.  ([Issue #5](https://github.com/lars-t-hansen/js-lock-and-condition/issues/5) discusses how we might work around that.)
-The main thread can still call eg `Lock.prototype.unlock`, `Cond.prototype.wake`, and `Cond.prototype.wakeAll`.

 `Lock` and `Cond` are meant to be easy to understand and easy to work with; higher performance locks are likely possible.

+The `asyncLock` and `asyncWait` methods use a fairly expensive polyfill, and go through the browser's promise resolution machinery.
+They are probably quite slow in practice but do allow the main thread to communicate through shared memory with its workers.